aospandaaos/aospandaaos.github.io/build-server.md

 * 4 physical cores
 * 500 GB disk

-A machine like this will take 6 to 10 hours to build the images
+A machine like this will take 6 to 10 hours to build the images.
+The key parameter is the amount of RAM.
+During the parsing phase, Soong eats up about 40 to 50 GB, but after that, it uses about 2 GB per core.
+The requirement is lower on earlier versions, for example AOSP 13 builds fine with 32 GB.

-If you are building images many times per day then you will need something more like this:
+If you are building images many times per day then you will want more cores and a faster hard drive.
+How many?
+How fast?
+As many and as fast as you can afford.
+For example:

 * 64 GB RAM
 * 32 physical cores
 * 500 GB fast SSD

-Such a machine can build AOSP in an hour or two.
-If you are building AOSP 13, you can get away with only 32 GB RAM
+Such a machine can build AOSP in an hour or two

 You can can run the build locally on your own computer, or do it in the cloud.
 Buying a decent specification machine is going to cost several thousand